State of AI Agent Policies - 2026

 What the web says about AI agents

-We classified every domain into one of six categories based on the signals we found.
+We classified every domain into one of five categories based on the signals we found.
 The result is stark: the vast majority of the web says nothing at all.

 AI Stance Distribution - All 999,316 Domains